kubernetes/website/content/en/docs/tasks/administer-cluster/network-policy-provider/antrea-network-policy.md

 ## {{% heading "prerequisites" %}}

-You need a Kubernetes cluster created on premisses or in Public Cloud, and the kubectl command-line tool must be configured to communicate with your cluster.
+You need a Kubernetes cluster created on premises or in public cloud, and the kubectl command-line tool must be configured to communicate with your cluster.

 <!-- steps -->